coteditor/CotEditor/CONTRIBUTING.md

 ### Feature requests

 First, search for existing feature requests.
 If your idea is already posted, comment on that thread.
 Otherwise, create a new one using the “Feature request” template.
-Create an issue per feature instead of listing multiple features in a single post.
+Instead of listing multiple features in a single post, create an issue for each feature.

-Please __don’t just post “+1”__ to existing requests; it makes no difference and adds noise.
+Please __don't just post “+1”__ to existing requests; it makes no difference and adds noise.